 Customer attributes and identifiers display in the top left-hand corner.
-Attributes are static customer properties that Bluecore discovers through our integration.
-For example, gender or browser.
+Attributes are static customer properties—for example, name or gender.

 Attributes displayed in the top left corner are configurable.
 They include the default set of attributes, plus any custom attributes you would like to add across all customers.
 Add or remove customer attributes by clicking the pencil icon on an attribute or the customize viewable attributes button.

-The Bluecore Activities section in the top right corner displays the customer’s total metrics.
+The Bluecore Activities section in the top right corner displays the customer’s total metrics for the time frame.

 Total Spend: The monetary amount the customer has spent since Bluecore was integrated with your site.